Ukrainian-History/autoBWF/docs/installation.rst

     pip3 install git+git://github.com/Ukrainian-History/autoBWF.git#egg=autoBWF

-The master branch contains functional code - all development work that is likely to result in a broken state is done on feature branches.
+The master branch *should* contain functional code — development work that is likely to result in a broken state is done on feature branches.